TopChiller Glycol Water Chiller Manufacturer and Supplier China

 Typically, the target area is located inside a cooler or another item that needs to be cooled.

-A blower with a compressible heat transfer liquid, such as Freon, is commonly used in a refrigeration device.
+A blower with a compressible heat transfer liquid, such as Freon, is commonly used in refrigeration devices.

 Each Glycol Water Chiller has a temperature range for operation.